JD9999/Project-Turtle/README.md

 	"C:\Program Files\qemu\qemu-system-x86_64.exe" -cdrom UEFI.ISO -cpu qemu64 -pflash OVMF.fd -L "C:\Program Files\qemu" -net none -monitor stdio

 #### Run the image in QEMU
-(this part may be slightly different based on the firmware image you use) When QEMU starts up, you will be greeted with a screen containing a mapping table.
+(this part may be slightly different based on the firmware image you use).

+When QEMU starts up, you will be greeted with a screen containing a mapping table.
 ![UEFI example image](QEMU-UEFI-example-screen.png)

 From here, you need to navigate to the BOOTX64.efi file and run it.
 Commands are:

 	FS0:
 	cd \EFI\BOOT
 	BOOTX64.efi